Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 And More Significant Ways We're Out of Control

 A few short months ago, our kids went to school.
 We had plans for the summer.
-If we wanted to hug a friend we could do so without worrying about endangering the life of someone six degrees of separation away.
-If we ran out of milk, we just went out and got some.
-And if we needed a night off—choose your poison—downing drinks at your favorite bar/knee-deep in a sundae at your favorite ice cream shop (me! me!)/losing yourself at a movie theater/hooking up on Tinder, we could.
+If we wanted to hug a friend we could do so without worrying about endangering the life of someone removed by six degrees of separation.
+If we ran out of milk, we could go grab some.
+And if we needed a night off—choose your poison—downing drinks at your favorite bar/sitting knee-deep in a sundae at your favorite ice cream shop (me! me!)/ losing yourself in a film at a movie theater/hooking up on Tinder, we could do so.

-Then that all disappeared and we weren’t prepared and there wasn’t one thing we could do about it.
+That all disappeared and we weren't prepared and there wasn't one thing we could do.

-This might all sound like small stuff—and it is, that’s why I started with the folks who are really struggling and supporting on the Corona front—but that doesn’t mean it’s nothing.
+This might all sound like small stuff—and it is, that's why I started with the folks who are really taking names and kicking butt on the Corona front—but that doesn't mean it's nothing.

 Love our families and take care of them as best we can.